Skip to main content

 publish Publishes the LST artifacts for one or more projects.

-run Runs an OpenRewrite recipe locally on pre-built LSTS.
+run Runs an OpenRewrite recipe locally on pre-built LSTs.

 run-history Get information about the most recent recipe runs.
 This